The Best Action Roguelite Games Worth Your Next Hundred Runs

 It belongs here for players who want their action roguelite to make them feel something beyond the satisfaction of a clean run.
 The combat is solid and the character variety keeps it fresh, but the real draw is the warmth, which sets it apart from the colder, more mechanical entries on this list.

-How to pick your first action roguelite
+How do you pick your first action roguelite?

 The beautiful thing about the genre is that there is no wrong entry point, because they all teach the same core skill: reading a situation, adapting your build, and getting a little better every time you die.
 Pick the one whose aesthetic and pace speak to you, and the genre's deeper pleasures will reveal themselves run by run.
 The first death is always discouraging.
 The hundredth death is where the genre finally clicks, and from there you are hooked for good.